Mouth cancers are the most common cancers of the head and neck area. They can begin in any part of the mouth.

 Back to top

-a white (leukoplakia) or red (erythroplakia) patch in the mouth or throat that doesn’t go away
+a white (leukoplakia) or red (erythroplakia) patch in the mouth that doesn’t go away

-a lump or thickening on the lip, or in the mouth or throat
+a lump or thickening in the mouth or on the lip

 difficulty or pain with chewing, swallowing or speaking